Skip to main content

 Over-the-Range Microwaves

-I had an over-the-range microwave when I moved to an apartment last year.
+I had an over-the-range microwave when I moved into an apartment last year.
+Steam regularly blew past it while I was making tea.

 Slide-Out Hoods